Regional Organizing Director (ROD)

-The Maryland Democratic Party is hiring regional organizers.
-Regional organizers will supervise direct voter contact programs in their assigned regions, including recruiting and training volunteers, as well as collecting and analyzing data on voter engagement.
-Organizers will work closely with county Central Committees in their region on all aspects of their organizing activities.
+The Maryland Democratic Party is hiring regional organizing directors.
+Regional organizing directors will supervise direct voter contact programs in their assigned regions, including recruiting and training volunteers, as well as collecting and analyzing data on voter engagement.
+RODs will work closely with County Central Committees in their region on all aspects of their organizing activities.

-- Identify and relationship build with local stakeholders
+- Identify and relationship building with local stakeholders

 - Identify, recruit, train, and supervise volunteer and intern teams

 - Coordinate and participate in direct voter contact programs such as canvassing, phone banking, and hot-spot voter registration

 - Collect, log, and analyze data from direct voter contact

 - Represent the Maryland Democratic Party at community events and meetings

 - Incorporate local Central Committees and stakeholder organizations into the Maryland Democratic Party’s statewide efforts

 - Strong interpersonal skills, including the ability to communicate effectively with activists, elected leaders, volunteers, and voters from a wide range of backgrounds